hesamuel93/movie-character-recognizer/README.md

 # Movie Character Recognizer
 Upload images of a specific movie/TV/comic character that your are a fan of, or even images of original characters that you created/designed yourself.
-Then, if you have more images of characters, and you want to group them together into one collection, you can do so using this tool.
+Then, if you have multiple images of different characters inside a folder, and you want to have them sorted by the specific characters in each image, you can do so using this tool.

 ## How It's Made
 The tool mainly uses the CLIP model from OpenAI, as well as cosine similarity tests, to analyze the images and recognize the characters.
-The app can be run on the web, with a backend built on Python and a frontend built on Javascript and HTML.
+The app can be run locally, with a backend built on Python and a frontend built on Javascript and HTML.

 ## Usage
 Once you clone/download this project, you can use it by first executing the *python "app.py"* command.
 Then, open the html file or go to *http://127.0.0.1:5000* in your browser to run the web app.
-You can upload as many images for a character as you want, and when you are done you can press the "Save Character" button to have it saved.
+Upload a small amount of images for a character, and when you are done you can press the "Upload Character" button to have that character's embeddings saved.
-To recognize a character from an image, upload the image and just press the "Recognize Character" button.
+Then, to sort a folder of different character images, upload the folder using the "Recognize Character" feature.
+The images will be sorted by character in the 'static/characters' directory.
+You can also view the images of a character using the "View Gallery" option.

 ## Possible Improvements
-I'm working on making it so that you can recognize multiple characters from a folder of images, so that they can eventually be sorted.
-I also want to display the images of each character in a gallery format, which will require more work on the HTML and Javascript parts of the app.
+Compatability for if multiple characters are in a single image, and storage for images with no character matches.